 - 1. If you're eligible for premium-free Medicare Part A (hospitalization), sign up for it through the Social Security Administration.
 You can apply online at www.ssa.gov/medicare, visit your local Social Security office, or call Social Security at 1-800-772-1213 (TTY: 1-800-325-0778). - 2.
 Purchase Medicare Part B through the Social Security Administration as soon as enrollment becomes available to you.
 You must buy and maintain Medicare Part B to be eligible for TRS-Care benefits.
 The Social Security Administration can confirm your Part B premium; please note that it will not be deducted from your TRS pension. - 3.
-If you're currently enrolled in TRS-Care, when you turn age 65, Humana will send you a packet with a form requesting your Medicare number.
-Please complete the form and return it to TRS. - 4.
-Separately, the Teacher Retirement System of Texas (TRS) will send you an enrollment kit.
-Review the materials inside.
-If you're adding dependents, complete and submit the application for TRS-Care no later than 31 days from the end of the month in which you retire or turn 65.
+Review the Medicare enrollment and TRS-Care plan information you may receive in the mail or find through the Turning 65 page on the TRS website.
+You can also attend a TRS-Care Medicare Information Session as well as the TRS-Care Medicare & You sessions to learn more about the plan benefits and how to enroll. - 4.
+We will send you a packet with a form requesting your Medicare Beneficiary Identifier (MBI) number.
+Please complete the form and return it to TRS. - 5.
+If you're adding dependents, complete and submit the 700U4 application for TRS-Care no later than 31 days from the end of the month in which you retire or turn 65.

-If you are eligible for TRS-Care coverage, and once TRS verifies your Medicare information, TRS will enroll you in the TRS-Care Medicare Advantage[®] and TRS-Care Medicare Rx[®] plans.
+If you are eligible for TRS-Care coverage, and once TRS verifies your Medicare enrollment, TRS will enroll you in the TRS-Care Medicare Advantage[®] and TRS-Care Medicare Rx[®] plans.
 If TRS does not receive your Medicare number, TRS will not be able to enroll you, and you risk losing TRS-Care coverage altogether.

-If you're a retiree or surviving spouse who isn't yet 65, and you either terminated TRS-Care or didn't enroll during your Initial Enrollment opportunity, you also can enroll in TRS-Care when you turn 65.
-You may add dependents then too.
+If you're a retiree or surviving spouse who isn't yet 65, and you either terminated TRS-Care or didn't enroll during your Initial Enrollment opportunity but were eligible, you also can enroll in TRS-Care when you turn 65.
+You may add eligible dependents then too.
 To enroll in TRS-Care at 65, you must request an application and submit it no later than 31 days from the end of the month in which you turn 65.
 Call TRS Health and Insurance Benefits at 1-888-237-6762 to request an application.
-Please see page 9 for more information about this enrollment opportunity.
+Please see page 10 for more information about this enrollment opportunity.